 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Avaya Holdings Corp.
 (AVYA)

-/EIN News/ -- NEW YORK, Jan.
-06, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Middle District of North Carolina on behalf of all persons or entities who purchased the securities of Avaya Holdings Corp. (“Avaya” or the “Company”) (NYSE: AVYA) between November 22, 2021 and November 29, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Jan.
+06, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Middle District of North Carolina on behalf of all persons or entities who purchased the securities of Avaya Holdings Corp. ("Avaya" or the "Company") AVYA between November 22, 2021 and November 29, 2022, both dates inclusive (the "Class Period").

 The Complaint alleges that Defendants failed to disclose that: (1) the Company's internal control over financial reporting ("ICFR") was deficient in several areas; (2) as a result of these deficiencies, the Company had failed to design and maintain effective controls over its whistleblower policies and its ethics and compliance program; and (3) the Company's deteriorating financial condition was likely to raise substantial doubt as to its ability to continue as a going concern.